Experience the beauty of Portofino, an exclusive seaside village, situated only an hour away from the Cinque Terre.

 BELMOND HOTEL SPLENDIDO, Salita Baratta 16, Portofino

 A luxurious Italian hotel set on a stunning hillside, overlooking Portofino harbor.
 Belmond Hotel Splendido is one of the most enchanting hotels along the coast.
 Rooms are timelessly elegant and boast impressive sea views.
 This resort hotel has a fabulous salt-water infinity pool, spa, two restaurants and beautiful gardens.
-Dinner at the Terrazza restaurant, with its stupendous view, is a must.
+Dinner at the Restaurant Terrazza, with its stupendous view, is a must.
 Portofino is a five-minute walk away down a pretty, shaded footpath; there is a shuttle bus to help with the slog back up again.
 Read reviews and book

 Things to see